ShaarifSajid/shaarifsajid.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I’m a Software Engineer at [Corpay](https://www.corpay.com/), where I work on backend development, system integrations, and API-driven platforms in the airline lodging space.
-I graduated from Georgia Tech with an MS in Computer Science focused on computing systems and network security, and previously completed my BS in Computer Science at LUMS.
+I earned my MS in Computer Science from Georgia Tech, specializing in computing systems and network security, and my BS in Computer Science from LUMS.
+If you’d like a quick overview of my background, here is my [resume](https://shaarifsajid.github.io/files/shaarif_sajid_resume_nov_2025.pdf).

-Below are some academic and technical projects I've worked on over the years:
+Below are some academic and technical projects I’ve worked on:

 ---